schadenfred/proscrypt-koans/README.md

 `schadenfred@summerseve:~$`

-It doesn't matter what your terminal prompt looks like, but it probably ends with a `#` or a `%` or a `$`.
-When I ask that you enter a command at the prompt, I'll abbreviate the above prompt to just the '$' character, followed by the command:
+It doesn't matter what your terminal prompt looks like.
+It might end with a `#` or a `%` or a `$`.
+When I ask that you enter a command, I'll abbreviate the full prompt to the '$' character, followed by the command:

 `$ <command>`

 Now let's go to your home directory.
-To do so, enter 'cd':
+To do so, go to your prompt and enter 'cd':

 `$ cd`

-This puts you into your home folder.
-Now let's make a new directory called 'work':
+This changes your directory into your home folder.
+Now let's make a new directory inside your home folder called 'work':

 `$ mkdir work`

-To confirm the above command made a work directory in your home folder, we should request a list of directories:
+To confirm the above command made a work directory in your home folder, request a list of directories:

 `$ ls`

+You should see output that lists your directories, one of which is the newly created work directory.
+To confirm that there is nothing inside this new directory, enter:

+`$ ls work/`

-Let's change into the work directory we just made:
+You should see nothing.
+Great.
+Change into the work directory we just made:

 `$ cd work`

-Let's make a new directory called 'training,' and change into it.
+Make a new directory called 'training,' and change into it.

 When you can do this command without the terminal barfing:

 `$ cd ~/work/training`